reubenjds/coinflip/README.md

 # CoinFlip

 Coinflip minigame using SvelteKit with leaderboard implementation using better-sqlite3.
+Backend is currently not being hosted, so the live-demo leaderboard is not functioning.

 ## Developing